colingr/Dawn-test/readme.md

 I have implemented a simple processing looping that pops frames from the queue and processes them.

 # Considerations
-RxQueue is no thread safe.
+RxQueue is not thread safe.